Seventh Corps Area: Structure

 The 1st Observation Squadron joined the Corps Area on 15 June 1937, transferred from the Sixth Corps Area.
 It took up station at Fort Omaha, Kansas.
 However the squadron was reassigned to the Cavalry School around 1939.

 From 1927-32, the 6th Cavalry Brigade was part of the corps area.

-XVII Army Corps does not appear to have been mobilized for active service, and was disbanded on 5 September 1945.
+XVII Army Corps was never activated and was only a designation on paper.
+It was disbanded 5 September 1945.

 Division areas

 For the administration of units of the Organized Reserve, Seventh Corps Area was originally organized into three division areas (88th, 89th, and 102d) and all divisional units, except cavalry, were administered by the headquarters of those three divisions.
-Cavalry units were administered by the 66th Cavalry Division (United States), and nondivisional units were administered by the Corps Area headquarters.
+Cavalry units were administered by the 66th Cavalry Division, and nondivisional units were administered by the Corps Area headquarters.
 On 27 January 1923, the HQ, Non-Divisional Group was established at the Army Building in Omaha to administer corps-level and army-level units.
 But eight months later, HQ, Non-Division Group was discontinued, on 21 August 1925, and the Corps Area HQ took back responsibility for the remainder of the corps-level and army-level units.
 Two months later, the HQ, Artillery Group, was established 19 October 1925 at Sioux City, Iowa.
 The Artillery Group controlled only the corps- and army-level coast and field artillery units, while the Corps Area headquarters retained responsibility for the remainder of the corps- and army-level units.
 The Artillery Group was discontinued on 1 October 1937.
 On 2 November 1937, the Seventh Corps Area was divided into three “military areas,” and they assumed control of the artillery units within their zones of responsibility.
-The First Military Area assumed control of the 88th Division area, the Second Military Area assumed control of the 89th Division area, and the Third Military Area assumed control of the 102d Div. area.
+The First Military Area assumed control of the 88th Division area, the Second Military Area assumed control of the 89th Division area, and the Third Military Area assumed control of the 102d Division area.

 The Seventh Corps Area was assigning Reserve personnel to CASC units by December 1930 and to “1700” series numbered units on 2 August 1939.
 Headquarters Seventh Corps Area began functioning as a service command headquarters in October 1940, and was redesignated HQ, Seventh CASC in May 1941.
 It was further redesignated HQ, Seventh Service Command on 22 July 1942.